CLOBISO/ACIT4420/README.md

 ## Design decisions

-- **Each class represents something real or owns one rule.** Speakers, profiles, windows and sessions exist in the problem itself.
-The assessment classes each own one judgement.
-There is no class that only holds data for another class.
-- **Composition for "has a", inheritance for "is a".**
-  - A session *has* a speaker, and a speaker *has* a usual profile, so these are composed.
-  - A style assessment *is an* assessment, so it inherits.
+ - Four domain classes: speaker, profile, window, session.
-  - Inheritance is used only where the subclasses share the same inputs and the same result shape (a label and reasons) but apply different logic.
-That lets `SessionAnalyzer` treat them the same way.
+ - Inheritance only for the assessments.
+Both take the same inputs and return a label with reasons, so SessionAnalyzer can run them in a loop.
+Everything else is composition.
-- **A bad profile stops the analysis; a bad window does not.**
-  - Every comparison depends on the profile, so an invalid profile raises an error instead of producing wrong results.
-  - One invalid window should not discard the rest of the session.
-It is kept, marked unusable, and its reasons appear in the report.
-The brief asks to "reject or flag" windows, and keeping them makes that possible.
+ - A bad profile raises an error, since every comparison depends on it.
+ - A bad window is kept and marked unusable, so the rest of the session still counts and the report can show why it was rejected.
-- **Windows validate themselves when they are created.** Every window in a session already knows whether it is usable, so no later step has to repeat the checks.
+ - Windows validate themselves in the constructor, so the checks run once.
-- **Rejecting vs flagging.**
-  - A window is rejected when its data is impossible or unreliable.
-  - It is flagged when the data is believable but recorded in poor conditions.
-  - The 0.35 quality cut-off was chosen because the noisy scenario's windows (quality 0.38-0.72) are real speech in a noisy room.
-They should be kept and flagged, so that the session is reported as "noise affected" and not "insufficient data".
+ - Rejected means impossible values or signal quality below 0.35.
+Flagged means valid values with quality below 0.60 or noise above 0.60.
+The 0.35 cut-off keeps the noisy scenario's windows (quality about 0.38 to 0.72) in the analysis, so that session is labelled noise affected.
-- **Rule order is part of the logic.**
-  - Insufficient data is checked first, because conclusions from a few windows are guesswork.
-  - Noise is checked second, because noise inflates measured energy and pitch and would otherwise look "energetic".
-  - Variation is checked before energetic and deliberate, because a short burst can shift the average but only an uneven session has a large spread.
+ - Style rules run in order: insufficient data, noise, variation, energetic, deliberate, consistent.
+Noise goes before energetic because noise raises energy and pitch.
+Variation goes before energetic because a short burst can shift the mean.
-- **Energetic and deliberate each need two signals.**
-  - Higher energy alone could simply mean the microphone was closer, so energetic also needs a faster rate or a higher pitch.
-  - A slower rate alone could be tiredness, so deliberate also needs more pauses.
-- **Quality weights.**
-  - Signal quality counts most (50%), because it is the extraction tool's own reliability measure.
-  - Background noise is next (30%), because it directly affects what a listener hears.
-  - The share of usable windows counts least (20%), because missing windows lose information but are not audible.
-- **How the thresholds were set.** The numeric thresholds were chosen from the generator's documented ranges and then checked against 500 random seeds per scenario.
-At 12 or more windows, every seed received the expected label.
-- **One-way module dependencies.** `models.py` imports from `analysis.py`, never the reverse.
-The analysis functions only rely on the attributes a session provides, so each part can be tested on its own.
+ - Energetic needs higher energy plus a faster rate or higher pitch, since energy alone can be a closer microphone.
+Deliberate needs a slower rate plus more pauses, since a slower rate alone can be tiredness.
+ - Quality score: 50% signal quality, 30% low noise, 20% usable windows.
+Noise is what the listener hears, missing windows are the least audible.
+ - Thresholds come from DATA_DESCRIPTION.md.

 ## Assumptions and rules